 Military personnel are frequently exposed to extremely loud noises from explosions, gunfire, heavy vehicles, and during other combat and training-related scenarios.
 It’s unsurprising then that hearing loss and damage (specifically, tinnitus) is the most common disability among U.S. veterans.

 To combat the risk of hearing injuries in the military, personnel are given special earplugs for protection.
-But now, more than 270,000 veterans who suffered hearing damage or loss while using Combat Grade earplugs Version 2 by 3M Company are suing the manufacturer.
+But now, more than 270,000 veterans who suffered hearing damage or loss while using Combat Arms Earplugs Version 2 by 3M Company are suing the manufacturer.
 These widespread product liability cases have culminated in becoming the largest multidistrict litigation (MDL) lawsuit in U.S. history.
 Hundreds of millions of dollars have already been awarded, and many more trials are forthcoming.

 Table of Contents